 (Note: this post is just a partial list of Black Women who were lynched in America.
-More research has revealed there are over 150 documented cases of African American women lynched in America.
+More research has revealed there are 148 documented cases of African American women lynched in America.
 Four of them were known to have been pregnant.
+Two of them had their unborn children forcibly removed from their womb.
 You can see the full list at the post Recorded Cases of Black Female Lynching Victims 1886-1957: More on Black Women Who Were Lynched.)

 Printed as a community service by Dr. Daniel Meaders, Professor of History at William Patterson University, and author of several books and articles, including Dead or Alive, Fugitive Slaves and White Indentured Servants Before 1800 (Garland Press, 1993)

 Jennie Steers On July 25, 1903 a mob lynched Jennie Steers on the Beard Plantation in Louisiana for supposedly giving a white teenager, 16 year-old Elizabeth Dolan, a glass of poisoned lemonade.
 Before they killed her, the mob tried to force her to confess but she refused and was hanged.
 (100 Years at Lynching.
 Ralph Ginzburg)

 Laura Nelson Laura Nelson was lynched on May 23, 1911 In Okemah, Okluskee, Oklahoma.
 Her fifteen year old son was also lynched at the same time but I could not find a photo of her son.
 The photograph of Nelson was drawn from a postcard.
 Authorities accused her of killing a deputy sheriff who supposedly stumbled on some stolen goods in her house.
 Why they lynched her child is a mystery.
 The mob raped and dragged Nelson six miles to the Canadian River and hanged her from a bridge.(NAACP: One Hundred Years of Lynching in the US 1889-1918 )